fabkho/cmd-bar/README.md

 To ensure great performance and scalability, the `CmdBarList` component uses [useVirtualList](https://vueuse.org/core/useVirtualList/#usevirtuallist) under the hood, to render a virtualized list of commands.
 To work properly, it needs the **exact height** of a single item and the container.
 This has to be passed via the following props:
 - `itemHeight`: The height of a single item, in **Pixel**.
 - `containerHeight`: The height of the container, as a string with a unit of your choice.
+This is internally applied to the container, so you don't have to worry about that.

 ## Misc

+### Styles
+The CmdBar is completely headless.
+This means that you have to style it yourself.
+You can find a template, with all available classes in the `styles` folder.
+Or you can use the themes in the same folder.

 ### Keybindings
 You can pass a keybinding object to the component to add keybindings to the command bar.
 The keybinding object has to be of type `Keybindings` (string must be in lowercase).
 Here is an example: